syncfusion-content/fileformat-docs/File-Formats/XlsIO/What-If Analysis.md

 ### Create Scenario

-The following code snippet explains how to create a scenario and add it in the worksheet.
+The following code snippet explains how to create a scenario and add it to the worksheet.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}